Cygnus Shawl -- Knitting Patterns -- PDF Download

 In relation to the heirloom quality of the design, the shawl is knit in a natural, undyed, single-ply, American-raised wool.This yarn, Cedar Hill Farm Company’s Single Sheep, has a slightly rustic hand and is exceedingly luminous and soft.
 Single-ply and finely-plyed fingering weight handspun yarns are recommended for this pattern.

-This pattern is featured in John Martin’s soon-to-be-released book Wool and Wine, as well.
+This pattern is featured in John Martin’s book Wool and Wine: People.
+Passion, Conversations.

 The sample of the Cygnus Lace Shawl pattern is shown here knit with Cedar Hill Farm Co.
 Single Sheep (1050 yds) in the Natural colorway.

 Please Note: At the time of purchase, you will need to provide an email address to which the pattern(s) can be sent.
 Patterns will be emailed to you upon completion of sale and verification of payment.
 Patterns purchased through this shop are non-refundable due to the nature of the product and the ability to save the file to your computer.

 All patterns include customer support, so if you are confused about a direction or have a question about a yarn substitution, feel free to contact me, the designer, at firstname.lastname@example.org.